redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.5-cleanup-bare-metal-app/README.md

         - reboot_system
 ```

-This playbook rolls back the changes we made previously, mainly removing the packages we installed, files we added/modifyed, services we created, and re-enables selinux.
+This playbook rolls back the changes we made previously, mainly removing the packages we installed, files we added/modified, services we created, and re-enables selinux to _enforcing_ mode.

-Remember to push your code up to Gitea when finished crafting this playbook.
+Remember to commit and push your code up to Gitea when finished crafting this playbook.

 ### Step 2 - Creating a Job Template